syncfusion-content/maui-docs/MAUI/AIAssistView/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-N> The `SfAIAssistView.AssistItems` property is of type `IList<IAssistItem>`.
-To ensure the `AssistItems` property functions correctly, it is recommended to use a collection property in the ViewModel with the same type, such as `ObservableCollection<IAssistItem>`.

 ## Bind the RequestCommand property
 The `SfAIAssistView` control allows you to handle user requests by binding them to the `RequestCommand` property.
 This command is triggered whenever the user sends a request in the assist view.

 {% tabs %}